LadyTastingData/de-zoomcamp/week_4/homework.md

 > **Note**: if your answer doesn't match exactly, select the closest option

-## I downloaded the data files to GC Storage, and then I created the tables in BigQuery using the following codes:
+Preparation: I downloaded the data files to GC Storage, and then I created the tables in BigQuery using the following codes:

 ```
 -- Creating external table referring to gcs path